ALS DISABILITY BENEFITS: LOU GEHRIG’S DISEASE

 WHAT WE DO TO HELP YOU WITH YOUR ALS CASE

 You do not have to obtain SSD benefits for ALS on your own.
 We can help file your SSDI and SSI application.
 Also, we can help you through the appeal stages of the SSD process.
 That way, you can focus on your health.
-Our attorneys and specialists can:
+Our attorneys and staff can:

 In order for your application to be complete, you must sign the summary and mail it back to them.
 Additionally, once you receive a denial from the SSA, you have 60 days to file an appeal of SSA’s decision.
 You must not fail to meet the 60 day time limit set by the SSA.
-If you do, then you will have to start the process over again and you will lose any benefits you could receive on the old application.
+If you do, then you will have to start the process over again.
+Furthermore, you will lose any benefits you could receive on the old application.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

-In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
+Together, we have won over 20,000 SSDI and SSI cases.
 Also, we help our clients with their Medicare benefits.
-Our experts can help you apply for SSDI and SSI benefits using the SSA’s website.
+Our experts can help you apply for SSDI and SSI benefits for Lou Gehrig’s disease using the SSA’s website.

-Likewise, if you need an appeal, we can help you do that too.
+Likewise, if you need an appeal, then we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms.
+You can learn about SSA’s appeal forms.
 Call us for free today.

 YOU DON’T PAY AN ATTORNEY FEE UNTIL WE WIN YOUR ALS BENEFITS

 Because you only pay us an attorney fee if we win your case.
-This means if we win your SSD case, you pay the attorney fee out of your back benefits.
+This means if we win your SSD case, then you pay the attorney fee out of your back benefits.
 If you do not win, then there is no attorney fee to pay.

 Additionally, the attorney fee has a cap or a limit.
 The SSA sets the limit of the attorney fee at 25% of the back benefit or the maximum attorney fee cap.
 Whatever is less.